 If you like, you can think of backcountry skiing or touring as “mountain biking” and skiing on groomed trails as “road biking”.
 In this analogy, both performance classic and skate skiing are road biking because they’re performed on a smooth, “man-made” surface.

-On the other hand, skate and performance classic skiing are highly technical and require upper and lower body fitness and coordination.
-That makes them more like mountain biking than road biking.
+But you could also make this argument: skate and race-style classic skiing are technical and require upper and lower body fitness and coordination.
+From that point of view, they’re more like mountain biking.

 Which is Easier?
 Which is a Better Workout?

-When you’re an inefficient beginner, classic skiing is easier to enjoy; skate skiing is completely exhausting.
+Classic skiing is usually easier for beginners to enjoy.
+Most beginners find skate skiing is completely exhausting.
 So classic skiing is an easier point of entry into Nordic skiing, but not because it’s less technical than skate skiing.

 Classic skiing is at least as technically difficult as skate asking.
-In fact, I would argue it requires more finesse.
-It’s simply that classic skiing with poor technique is less exhausting than skate skiing with poor technique.
+In fact most expert cross-country skiers will tell you that that classic skiing is technically more challenging than skate skiing.
+It’s just that classic skiing with poor technique is less exhausting than skate skiing with poor technique.

-But you need both strength and endurance to be a good nordic skier.
-As you gain proficiency you can modulate your output in both.
-You’ll develop your skill to the point that you can cover long distances on skate skis with a low output or get an intense workout on classic skis.
+As you gain proficiency you can modulate your output in both skate and classic.
+Eventually you’ll develop your skill to the point that you can cover long distances on skate skis with a low output or get an intense workout on classic skis.

 Last thing to mention here is that skate skiing is faster than classic skiing.
 If you love speed – chose skate skiing.

 I’m sure you’ve already guessed this, but just to be clear: Classic skiing is easier for people who are less fit.
 Fit, athletic-types will have an easier time learning how to skate ski than their overweight, out of shape friends.